-Joined January 2010; responsible for co-ordinating the Northern Ireland Screen Development slate of TV and film projects, overseeing the projects from application until they complete the development process, liaising between creative teams and the Northern Ireland Screen Development Executives.
-Ursula is also responsible for maintaining and facilitating relations with commissioning and other development bodies.
-Ursula has worked in film production for the last 6 years and produced two feature films in the US.
-Most recently, she spent the last year working for an international film distribution company based in Los Angeles.
+Ursula joined Northern Ireland Screen in January 2010 and is responsible for the Northern Ireland Screen Development slate of TV and film projects, overseeing the projects from application until they complete the development process.
+Ursula manages development schemes for emerging talent.
+Ursula is also responsible for maintaining and facilitating relations with commissioning bodies, literary agents and sales agents.
+Previous to joining Northern Ireland Screen Ursula worked in film production for 6 years, producing two feature films in the US and also worked for an international film distribution company based in Los Angeles.

-Joined October 2005; Linda is responsible for the overall financial management of the organisation; she will liaise with funders and monitor the company’s investments in projects, as well as providing financial support to the Finance and Audit Committee of the Board of Northern Ireland Screen.
+Joined October 2005; Linda responsibilities include HR, corporate governance and the overall financial management of the organisation; she will liaise with funders and monitor the company’s investments in projects, as well as providing financial support to the Finance and Audit Committee of the Board of Northern Ireland Screen.

 Linda was previously Production Accountant with BBC.

 Joined in December 2007; Linda is an ACCA graduate and holds the post of Financial Controller.
 Before joining Northern Ireland Screen Linda worked in the charity sector.

 Lyndsey Waring- Assistant Accountant